Ananya2003Gupta/DermCareAI/README.md

 # DermCareAI  - Dermatologist Patient Management App

-A comprehensive mobile application for dermatologists to manage their patients, appointments, and medical records.
+A comprehensive mobile clinic for dermatologists to manage their patients, appointments, and medical records.

+It is designed for independent dermatologists and use in remote/rural areas where PC setup might be too costly and difficult to maintain.

 ## Features